decentraland/decentraland-ecs-utils/README.md

 - `points`: An array of `Vector3` positions that form the path.
 - `duration`: The duration (in seconds) of each segment in the path.

-// TODO of the segments of the whole path?
+// TODO of the segments or of the whole path?

 This example moves an entity over through four points: